Logo - Business Development Bank of Canada - BDC

 If you decide to incorporate federally, you can do so with Corporations Canada.

 A corporate name is your company’s legal name.
-It will appear on your bank statements, invoices and contracts.
+It must be used on your bank statements, invoices and contracts.

 A numbered name A word name